blaze4powder/BlazeAnticheat/README.md

 /wipe <nick> - wipes their pos, money (if vault is installed) and more (no image for this one)
-/kbtest <nick> - it basiccly does kb to them (same kb as hitting them with hand while they have no armor) (IT SAYS BLAZEPVP CUZ I CHANGED IT IN THE CONFIG, IN THE DEFAULT ONE ITS NOT THAT)
+/kbtest <nick> - it basically does kb to them (same kb as hitting them with hand while they have no armor) (IT SAYS BLAZEPVP CUZ I CHANGED IT IN THE CONFIG, IN THE DEFAULT ONE ITS NOT THAT)
 <img width="615" height="36" alt="image" src="https://github.com/user-attachments/assets/e5c701f5-2162-41cd-bf5c-aa249d16de6c" />